aa32555/YDBDoc/ProgGuide/functions.rst

 --------------------

 .. parsed-literal::
-   $ZJOBEXAM([expr])
+   $ZJOBEXAM([expr1[,expr2]])

-Returns the full specification of the file into which the function places a ZSHOW "*".
-The return value serves as a way to save, to notify others of the exact location of the output, or to open the file for further processing.
-YottaDB reports each $ZJOBEXAM() to the operator log facility with its file specification.
+Returns the full specification of the file specified by the optional expr1 argument into which the function places a ZSHOW output specified by expr2.
+The return value is the name of the file.
+YottaDB reports each $ZJOBEXAM() to the operator log facility, along with its file specification.

-The optional expression argument is a template output device specification.
+The optional expr1 argument is a template output device specification.
 It can be a device, a file directory, or a file name.
 The template is an expression that is pre-processed to create a file specification as the target for the ZSHOW.
 The preprocessing is equivalent to $ZPARSE(), as illustrated by the following M code:

 .. parsed-literal::
    set deffn="YDB_JOBEXAM.ZSHOW_DMP\_"_$JOB\_"_"_<cntr>